tobiasrausch/alfred/README.md

 `./src/alfred qc -r <ref.fa> -f json -o qc.json.gz <align.bam>`

 Then just upload the qc.json.gz file to the Alfred GUI [https://gear.embl.de/alfred](https://gear.embl.de/alfred).
-A convenient feature of the web-front end is that multiple samples can be compared (as shown in the example) if json files are merged prior to the upload.
+A convenient feature of the web-front end is that multiple samples can be compared (as shown in the online example) if json files are merged prior to the upload.

 `python ./scripts/merge.py sample1.json.gz sample2.json.gz sampleN.json.gz | gzip -c > multisample.json.gz`